Conroe Motorcycle Accident Attorney

 Texas Motorcycle Accident Claims

 The Centers for Disease Control and Prevention (CDC) reports that motorcycle-related deaths have increased by 55 percent since the year 2000.
-They also report that the economic burden from crash-related injuries and deaths total $12 billion annually.
+They also report that the economic burden from crash-related injuries and deaths totals $12 billion annually.

 Motorcycle riders are one of the most vulnerable roadway user groups.
 Even with helmets, boots, gloves, and jackets, motorcycle crashes involving other motor vehicles can be devastating, catastrophic, or even fatal.
 Bikers are further put at risk due to the increased number of distracted and texting drivers on U.S. roadways.